thegooddocsproject/request-for-comment/RFC-008-release-versioning.md

 If a website, or a section of the website is versioned, then it should follow the same conventions as a documentation set.

+### Internal codenames for releases

+As discussed in the January 26, 2022 general US meeting where a quorum of project steering committee members were present, we will adopt internal codenames to refer to our template and tool releases.
+We ran an internal community poll to determine what the naming convention should be and the decision was to name after notable bridges throughout the world.
+Our codenames are alphabetical, which means that the first release will feature a bridge name that starts with the letter A.
+For example: Accademia, Ada, Akashi, Akrobaten, Alamillio, Anzac.
+The following release will have a bridge name that starts with the letter B and so forth.
+Bridge names for each code release will be determined by the PSC or through informal community polls.

 ### Further reading

 -   [Semantic Versioning 2.0.0](https://semver.org/) specification for software.